BMX Bandits (film): Box office

 Director Trenchard-Smith states during the Blu-ray commentary that BMX Bandits grossed more than $1 million in its first 6 weeks and was the 5th-highest-grossing film in England for the year of its release.

 Kidman's performance led to her being cast in the TV series Five Mile Creek in which she was directed by Trenchard-Smith in some episodes.

 Home media

 BMX Bandits was released on DVD by Umbrella Entertainment in August 2010.
 The DVD is compatible with all region codes and includes special features such as the trailer and audio commentary with Brian Trenchard-Smith, Eric Trenchard-Smith & Chalet Trenchard-Smith.
 A bonus disc includes a photo gallery, press clippings, Nicole Kidman discussing the film on Young Talent Time, and a featurette titled BMX Buddies with Brian Trenchard-Smith, Tom Broadbridge, Patrick Edgeworth, Russell Hagg, and James Lugton.

 In 2013, region-free DVDs and Blu-rays were released as an updated version which includes all footage and bonus material from previous versions on one disc.

 A regular edition was released on DVD by Umbrella Entertainment in January 2012 without the bonus disc.

+In 2026, Umbrella released a Limited Collector's Edition of the film on 4K Ultra HD.
+The set featured new interviews with Trenchard-Smith and other crew members, documentaries and retrospectives, as well as the bonus material from previous versions.
+The set also included a 100+ page book of behind-the-scenes material and essays by Parker Constantine, Alexandra Heller-Nicholas and Cameron Mitchell, a script book featuring Trenchard Smith’s annotated shooting script, stickers, art cards, and a reversible poster.